Chips Moman: 1970s

 During the late 1960s and early 1970s, American Sound became one of the most successful recording studios in the country, producing more than 120 charting singles by pop, soul, and country artists and at one point contributing over a quarter of the hits on the Billboard Hot 100.
 Moman produced Elvis Presley's 1969 album, From Elvis in Memphis – described as "arguably [Presley's] best album".
-The album included hit songs "In the Ghetto", "Suspicious Minds", and "Kentucky Rain".
+Recording sessions for the album produced hit songs "In the Ghetto", "Suspicious Minds", and "Kentucky Rain," though the latter two did not appear on the album itself.
 During this time, Moman had a record label American Group Records (AGP), distributed by Amy-Mala-Bell.

 Moman left Memphis in 1971 and briefly operated a studio in Atlanta.
-He moved to Nashville, where he married fellow songwriter Toni Wine in 1974, and where he produced and (with fellow producer Larry Butler) co-wrote a hit for B. J. Thomas, "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song" (1975).
+He moved to Nashville, where he married fellow songwriter Toni Wine, and where he produced and (with fellow producer Larry Butler) co-wrote a hit for B. J. Thomas, "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song" (1975).
 This effort earned Moman a Grammy Award.
 He also co-wrote "Luckenbach, Texas (Back to the Basics of Love)" for Waylon Jennings, and produced albums by Willie Nelson, Gary Stewart, Tammy Wynette, Ronnie Milsap, and Petula Clark.